Robotics-Club-IIT-BHU/Robo-Summer-Camp-20/Part1/Subpart 2/README.md

    1. [Robot Geometry in URDF](http://wiki.ros.org/urdf/Tutorials/Create%20your%20own%20urdf%20file)
    2. [Building a Visual Robot URDF](http://wiki.ros.org/urdf/Tutorials/Building%20a%20Visual%20Robot%20Model%20with%20URDF%20from%20Scratch)
-4. The aim of this task is to give you a grasp of what a URDF is and not to get into every nitty-gritty detailas and mastering URDF's.Hence,a intutive understanding and using URDF's in upcoming parts is the main idea.
+4. The aim of this task is to give you a grasp of what a URDF is and **not** to get into every nitty-gritty details and mastering URDF's.
+Hence,a intutive understanding and the "how to use ?" of URDF's for the upcoming parts is the main idea.